andfk/koa-ses/README.md

 * **timestamp**
 * **rawMessage**: Need more data for custom behaviour? get it from here.

-*Bonus: you can skip response of middleware returning `false` in the callback function.*

 ## Options

 * **path**: Path url to receive SNS http/s notifications.
 Default: `/ses/notifications`